MarcioCantos/React-myReads/README.md

 ## Install

-To get started you will need install it, for that use:
+To get started you will need install it:

 yarn: